How to Make a Compelling Counteroffer and Retain Your Superstar

 – Does the competitor work with more attractive technologies?

 – Is the competitor’s office in a more attractive location?

-- Does the competitor offer more career opportunities and/or more exciting work?
+– Does the competitor’s job offer provides more career opportunities and/or more exciting work?

 Make an Offer That Works in the Long Run